LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 Should I use up and down arrows with NVDA and Firefox, I do hear the list enumeration and the suggestion text, still not the role of "option" though, even though it is present.
 Arguably as a user does not hear it is an "option" maybe this mitigates the confusion for them?
 I don't have access to JAWS, so I am unable to determine what, if any differences are output with that screen reader.

 Despite it being "technically" a failure, is it actually a "problem" for users?
-Ultimately, usability trumps compliance, if disabled users know what to expect and have no problems using the component and find it intuitive and you can back that up with actual user testing, perhaps it can be justified
+Ultimately, usability trumps compliance, if disabled users know what to expect and have no problems using the component and find it intuitive.
+If that can be backed up with robust testing with disabled users, then perhaps it can be justified?

 ### MDN